Recelis/jackiesnacksblog/content/posts/Computer Science/Cryptography/Cryptography.md

 https://datatracker.ietf.org/doc/html/rfc5280

 These certificates are the ones used for SSL/TLS to represent the public key as well as other fields to represent the root CA, encryption algorithm, and validity.
 There have been three iterations of these certificates.

+_Notes: Can I view the Certificates in the browser?_